ilmax/site/content/posts/k3s-raspberry-dns/index.md

 tags: ["Kubernetes", "homelab", "rpi", "tutorial"]
 ---

-ExternalDNS is used to automate DNS management using Kubernetes resources to build DNS records and synchronize the changes with your DNS provider.
+ExternalDNS is used to automate DNS management, it monitors some Kubernetes resources that it then uses to build DNS records and synchronize the changes with the DNS provider.

 Its goal is defined as:

 {{<lead>}}
 ExternalDNS synchronizes exposed Kubernetes Services and Ingresses with DNS providers
 {{</lead>}}

-Automating DNS management helps to make sure we don't have to create DNS entries whenever we deploy a new service or that we don't leave [dangling DNS records](https://www.paloaltonetworks.com/cyberpedia/what-is-a-dangling-dns) whenever we delete an exposed service.
+Automating DNS management helps to make sure we don't have to manually create DNS entries whenever we deploy a new service or that we don't leave [dangling DNS records](https://www.paloaltonetworks.com/cyberpedia/what-is-a-dangling-dns) whenever we delete an exposed service.

-This allows us to simply deploy a new service in Kubernetes, add the required annotations and have the DNS record automatically created for us, so that we can resolve the service hostname without any additional manual work.
+The benefits ExternalDNS brings are twofold, the simplicity of deploying a new service in Kubernetes, with the required annotations and having the DNS record automatically created for us, while at the same time making sure we clean up all the records no longer in use.

-The idea is that ExternalDNS watches some resources (e.g. `Ingress`, `Service`, `IngressRoute`, etc) and takes care of keeping our DNS provider in sync, seems simple enough right?
+ExternalDNS achieves this by watching some resources (e.g. `Ingress`, `Service`, `IngressRoute`, etc) it then generates the corresponding DNS records and it takes care of keeping our DNS provider in sync, simple enough right?

-Actually to get this working it took me way more time than I want to admit, so I decided to document how I configured ExternalDNS and the result I got.
+To get ExternalDNS working took me way more time than I want to admit, so I decided to document how I configured ExternalDNS and the result I got.
 Without further ado, let's dive into it.

 ## Concepts

 ExternalDNS generates DNS records from exposed Kubernetes **sources** that will then be synchronized with DNS **providers**.

-{{<figure src="flowchart.svg" alt="ExternalDNS conceptual processing flow" caption="*Simplified conceptual processing logic of ExternalDNS*">}}
+{{<figure src="flowchart.svg" alt="ExternalDNS conceptual processing flow" caption="*Simplified flowchart of ExternalDNS*">}}

 ### Sources

-ExternalDNS can monitor several different types of Kubernetes resources used to expose an application, among the supported ones we can find `Ingress`, `Services`, Gateway and also Traefik's own `IngressRoute` (the one we used in the preceding blog posts).
+ExternalDNS can monitor several different types of Kubernetes resources used to expose an application, among the supported ones we can find `Ingress`, `Services`, Gateway's `HTTPRoute` and also Traefik's own `IngressRoute` (the one I used in the preceding blog posts to expose my services).

-The source is the resource type ExternalDNS watches for changes and is the one used to construct the DNS records that will be then synched in the DNS provider.
+A source represents a single resource type that ExternalDNS watches for changes and is then used to construct the DNS records that will be synched in the DNS provider.
+The sources ExternalNDS watches are configurable and it supports multiple sources.

 {{<tip>}}
 The list of supported sources can be found in the [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/sources/sources/).